wlswotmd/gef/docs/FAQ.md

 Some users are running it on Arch Linux.
 However, I have not confirmed that all commands work correctly.

-## What kernel versions does GEF support?
+## What Linux kernel versions does GEF support as guests in qemu-system?
 I have confirmed that most commands work on versions 3.x ~ 6.6.1.

 However, I have not verified every kernel version.